Victoria Vox: History

 Victoria Vox has toured the US, and plays over 125 performance dates annually, including ukulele festivals across the United States, Canada, Australia, New Zealand, Italy, France, and England.
 She has been featured on NPR, and her song "America" from Jumping Flea was featured on the A&E show Random 1.

 Vox was the runner-up in the International Acoustic Music Awards for 'My Darlin' Beau' (Jumping Flea), and later won First place for 'C'est Noyé' ("Chameleon") in the same competition.
 She has been profiled in Relix magazine's "On the Verge: 5 Artists You Should Know" section.

 In December 2009, Victoria Vox performed mouth trumpet in the "Meal or No Meal" segment on The Jay Leno Show.
 After being discovered by producers on YouTube.com, she auditioned over the phone, performing Lady Gaga's "Poker Face".
 For The Jay Leno Show, Vox performed a cover of Europe's "The Final Countdown" despite her own preference for her original music.
 Vox was awarded a gift certificate for eight to the Japanese restaurant Benihana for her performance in the segment, which included a solo performance of the "mouth trumpet" which she produces by singing through slightly parted lips, on the right side of her mouth.

 Sony BMG and Austrian artist Valerie Sajdik recorded "Noyé" ("C'est Noyé" penned by Victoria Vox) on her 2010 release, Ich Bin Du Bist.

 Other recent awards (2010–12) include six Washington Area Music Awards (Wammies) (for Folk – Contemporary Vocalist, Contemporary Album of the Year, and Fan Favorite) and the people's vote for the "Vox Pop" award for Adult Contemporary Album of the Year (Exact Change) in 10th Annual Independent Music Awards.
 She is also a member of 1% for the Planet.

-Vox married musician Jack Maher in 2016 and the two perform as Jack & the Vox.
+Vox married musician Jack Maher in 2016 and the two occasionally perform together as Jack & the Vox.
 Their honeymoon was spent on a tour of Belgium, Denmark, France, Great Britain and Ireland where they participated in the Grand Northern Ukulele Festival.
+They have since performed across the US, in Canada, and the Czech Republic.
+During the pandemic the two created "The Best Medicine Show", performing one original and one cover, daily, on the internet.

+Vox has appeared on the cover of Ukulele Magazine (US, 2015 and 2022) and Uke Magazine (UK, 2018).

 Instruments

-While on tour in Hawaii in 2006, Vox was offered an endorsement with KoAloha Ukuleles of Honolulu, Hawaii.
-She later became non-exclusive and accepted sponsorships by Mya-Moe Ukuleles and Petros.
-In 2017, Vox signed an exclusive ukulele sponsorship with Kala Brand Music Ukulele Company, based in Petaluma, California (USA).
-Since 2020, Vox is again non-exclusive and plays Kala, Mya-Moe, Petros, Romero Creations, and Motu.